ak9347128658/Backend_nodejs/week1_2/code/sql_postgres/week2/day4/README.md

 ## Practice Exercises

-1. Simulate a bank transfer system:
+1. **Simulate a Bank Transfer System**
-   - Create tables for accounts and transactions
+   - Create tables for accounts and transactions.
-   - Implement transactions to transfer money between accounts
+   - Implement transactions to transfer money between accounts.
-   - Ensure that accounts never go negative
+   - Ensure accounts never go negative.
-   - Handle concurrent transfer scenarios
+   - Handle concurrent transfer scenarios.

-2. Implement an inventory management system:
+2. **Implement an Inventory Management System**
-   - Create tables for products, inventory, and orders
+   - Create tables for products, inventory, and orders.
-   - Implement transactions for order processing
+   - Implement transactions for order processing.
-   - Ensure inventory is checked and updated atomically
+   - Ensure inventory is checked and updated atomically.
-   - Handle concurrent orders for the same product
+   - Handle concurrent orders for the same product.

-3. Experiment with different isolation levels:
+3. **Experiment with Different Isolation Levels**
-   - Compare the behavior of READ COMMITTED, REPEATABLE READ, and SERIALIZABLE
+   - Compare the behavior of READ COMMITTED, REPEATABLE READ, and SERIALIZABLE.
-   - Identify scenarios where each isolation level is appropriate
+   - Identify scenarios where each isolation level is appropriate.
-   - Simulate the concurrency issues each level addresses
+   - Simulate the concurrency issues each level addresses.

-4. Implement optimistic concurrency control:
+4. **Implement Optimistic Concurrency Control**
-   - Create a wiki-like system with versioned documents
+   - Create a wiki-like system with versioned documents.
-   - Allow multiple users to edit documents concurrently
+   - Allow multiple users to edit documents concurrently.
-   - Implement version checking to prevent lost updates
+   - Implement version checking to prevent lost updates.

-5. Simulate and resolve deadlocks:
+5. **Simulate and Resolve Deadlocks**
-   - Create a scenario that produces a deadlock
+   - Create a scenario that produces a deadlock.
-   - Implement a solution using proper lock ordering
+   - Implement a solution using proper lock ordering.
-   - Use timeouts and retry logic to handle deadlocks gracefully
+   - Use timeouts and retry logic to handle deadlocks gracefully.

 See the [exercises.sql](exercises.sql) file for detailed examples and solutions to these exercises.